jalombar/starsmasher/parallel_bleeding_edge/README.md

 As the name points out in a subtle way, this is the most updated version of the code.
 These notes are being developed as a stand-alone in the `parallel-bleeding-edge` folder by Pau Amaro Seoane.
 Any mistake should be attributed to me.
-If you spot any, please let me know.
+Please do not use this version of starsmasher unless you are willing to run intro trouble.
+If you spot any error, please let me know.

 I am focusing on: